Midsummer Weekend 2019

 - Historiska (history)- closed Friday & Saturday, open Sunday.

 - Spritmuseum (drinkable spirits)- open all weekend, shorter hours.

 - Vikingaliv (Vikings)- open all weekend, shorter hours.

 If you are travelling with children (or are young at heart) both the amusement park Gröna Lund and Junibacken, the home of Pippi Longstocking and her friends, are open all weekend.

 Photo by Ulf Huett - Junibacken

 Large sightseeing companies like Strömma run as normal with bus, boat and combination tours available all weekend.
 Smaller, independant sightseeing companies may be closed.
+If you are planning on visiting the archipelago this weekend, expect long lines at the ferries with people heading to and from their summer homes for the holiday, especially going out on Friday and coming back on Sunday.
 Public transportation runs as normal, though on a more limited "holiday" schedule, all weekend.